Sanchitg17/HSBC_SimpliLearn/README.md

 ## Test Steps

 1. Visit the HSBC security page (`https://www.hsbc.co.in/security/`).
-2. Click on a specific link.
+2. Click on Username Input Bar.
 3. Type text into an input field.
-4. Click on a checkbox.
+4. Click on a "?"
+Icon.
-5. Click on an icon.
+5. Review the username guide.
-6. Click on another icon.
+6. Click on close.
-7. Click on a button.
+7. Press Login.

 Refer Repo for more insights